bmays9/bet-tracker/README.md

 ## Wireframes

-The idea of the website was to keep the data very clean and prseented to the user in a uniform design.
-Therefore the wireframes are very simplistic in line with the intended design.
+The idea of the website was to keep the data very clean and presented to the user in a uniform design.
+Therefore, the wireframes are very simplistic in line with the intended design.
-THe wireframe image of the Edit Bet page shows that the original intention was to display the match edit bet
+The wireframe image of the Edit Bet page shows that the original intention was to display the match edit bet.
 <details>
 <summary>Wireframes</summary>